engr101staff/engr101matlab/_sources/tables/main.rst

 .. admonition:: Video Recap

-  TODO
+  Indexing and assignment can be used together to modify a table in complex ways.
+Be thoughtful about whether you use :code:`()` or :code:`{}` to index into the table.

 -------------------------------------
 Exercise: Manipulating Data in Tables
 -------------------------------------

 Refer to the same dataset from the :file:`rover_data.txt` file as in the previous exercise.
-If you don't still have the table loaded into matlab, go ahead and rerun the code:
+If you don't still have the table loaded into MATLAB, go ahead and rerun the code:

 .. code-block:: matlab